Why American Farmers Are Hacking Their Tractors With Ukrainian Firmware

 Time for competition to form the Open Tractor consortium.
 Components chosen for easy market access, easy repair and open source firmware.
 Tractor design for easy component access, with signature checks and protected registering for sabotage prevention.
 "I didn't change the autonomous driving and insecticide spreading components.
 Why does it tell me so?
 Aha, hackers employed by the envious cousin, next farm!"

-At least there's a way around it (Score:3, Insightful)
+At least there's a way around it (Score:4, Insightful)

+Deere is trying to make themselves into a "one-stop" company where you're forced to get everything from them.
+Auto companies tried the same thing in the late 90's and laws were enacted over it because JP, SK, EU and NA automakers all tried to do it.
+They're trying again with the new versions of OBD's, luckily they're mainly running up against the law and can't.
+No such real coverage for farmers, but there is good competition.
+There was a lot of yelling over this last year at the Canada's Outdoor Farm Sh

-Use Mahindra & Mahindra (Score:4, Informative)
+Use Mahindra & Mahindra (Score:5, Interesting)

+These tractors from the Indian company are pretty good, all old school, old tech.
+No fancy nancy software controlled stuff.
+Simple rugged diesel engine and clearly understandable mechanical parts.
+Apparently it is competing well in South Africa with other global giant farm equipment companies, due to "fix it and run it in the bush several hundred miles from the nearest repair shop" ability.
+Sub compact models are available in USA too.

+Sure - and even a simple bit of environmental legislation purchased by John Deere from yer friendly neighbourhood lobbyist will make these tractors illegal, at least until they live up to the emissions requirements that the JD tractors will meet, undoubtedly via VW-type software shenanigans.
+That will be followed by 'buy American' legislation, and foreign tractors will be shut out of the US market.

 The more this shit spreads out from the software world, the sooner it ends.